bowmanjd/olf22python/talk.md

 I quickly learned that while building and configuring systems is certainly a lot of fun, there are a variety of tasks that are either:

-- tedious
+- taking too much time
 - hard to remember
+- prone to human error

-This need for efficiency and/or repeatability is common, and many tools for automation that have arisen over the decades to fill these needs.
+This need for efficiency, repeatability, and/or reliability is common, and many tools for automation that have arisen over the decades to fill these needs.

 By "automation" I simply mean delegating some work to robots that you train.
 That doesn't necessarily mean a full "set it and forget it" automation.
 For instance, if you take the videos that your phone makes, and regularly convert these to a different format and resolution using ffmpeg, that is a task ripe for simple manually triggered automation.
 (Other examples)?